u7484835/RiskAI/Assets/Design Specification.md

 + **Unique AI approach**:  I have developed the approach of using Action Abstraction in isolation from study of other AI systems, and while it bears similarity to many programming problems this approach will likely leave very little room for external problem solving or referencing of pre-existing solutions.

-+  **Python package management**: I have never created a complex project in Python and I believe a cohesive system which displays good coding practice will be difficult, especially because most markers will have high fluency and thus expectations for Python code
++  **Python package management**: I have never created a complex project in Python and I believe a cohesive system which displays good coding practice will be difficult, especially because most markers will have high fluency and thus expectations for Python code.

 ## References

-[1] Michael Wolf: An Intelligent Artificial Player for the Game of Risk
+[1]  Wolf, M. (2005) An Intelligent Artificial Player for the Game of Risk.

-[2] Jacob Gillenwater: RISK Gameplay Analysis Using Stochastic Beam Search
+[2]   Gillenwater, J. (2022) RISK Gameplay Analysis Using Stochastic Beam Search.

-[3] RGD Balanced Blitz Source code: https://github.com/smgstudio/risk-dice/tree/master
+[3]  SMG Studio (2021) RGD Balanced Blitz Source code.
+Available at: [https://github.com/smgstudio/risk-dice/tree/master](https://github.com/smgstudio/risk-dice/tree/master) (Accessed: 17 April 2024).

-[4] Rene G. Ferrari, Joaquim V. C. Assuncao: Towards playing Risk with a hybrid Monte Carlo based agent
+[4]   Ferrari, R.G. and Assuncao, J.V.C.
+(2022) Towards playing Risk with a hybrid Monte Carlo based agent.

-[5] Simon Bethdavid: Zero-Knowledge Agent Trained for the Game of Risk
+[5]   Bethdavid, S. (2020) Zero-Knowledge Agent Trained for the Game of Risk.

-[6] Erik Blomqvist: Playing the Game of Risk with an AlphaZero Agent
+[6]   Blomqvist, E. (2020) Playing the Game of Risk with an AlphaZero Agent.

-[7] Lucas Gnecco Heredia, Tristan Cazenave: Expert Iteration for Risk
+[7]   Heredia, L.G. and Cazenave, T. (2022) Expert Iteration for Risk.